 - The amount lent will be an advance equal to the issue price of the Plan Shares multiplied by the number of Plan Shares issued; - The loan can be repaid at any time but the Participant must pay any amount outstanding to the Company within 30 days of termination of the Eligible Person's employment.
-All dividends declared and paid on the Plan Shares will be applied towards the repayment of the advance and there is no interest on the advance; - The maximum liability in respect of the loan will be the value of the Plan Shares from time to time; and - A holding lock will be placed on the Plan Shares until the loan is fully repaid.
+All dividends declared and paid on the Plan Shares will be applied towards the repayment of the advance and there is no interest on the advance; - The maximum liability in respect of the loan will be the value of the Plan Shares from time to time; and

+• A holding lock will be placed on the Plan Shares until the loan is fully repaid.

 There has been some misunderstanding with respect to the Company's ESP scheme.
 Unlike performance rights where executives enjoy the entire value of the share upon vesting, the Company's ESP scheme only rewards the holder of the share to the extent the share price exceeds the issue price of the share.
-The graph below as an example demonstrates how the ESP scheme effectively works in relation to an issue made in 2017.

 Loans made under the ESP involve no cash outlay by the Company.
-The ESP shares are treated in principle as options as demonstrated in the graph above.